ruse-traveler/STracksInJetsQA/README.md

 All chunks of code that are common to the 4 managers and 2 fillers are consolidated into relevant base classes -- `BaseHistogramManager`, `BaseHistogramFiller`.

-Lastly, alongside the core pieces described above, there are 3 helper objects used to streamline the code and centralize related information.
+Lastly, alongside the core pieces described above, there are a few additional headers with things to streamline the code and centralize related information.

-  - `TracksInJetsQAMakerConfig.h:` defines a struct used to collect **all** user-configurable options.
+  - `TrksInJetQAHist.h:` consoldiates the binning schemes used across all three sub-modules,
-  - `TracksInJetsQAMakerHelper.h:` consolidates a variety of useful methods and information (e.g. checks on whether or not a particular hit/cluster is in a given subsystem).
+  - `TrksInJetQATypes.h:` defines a variety of commonly-used or clunky types,
-  - `TracksInJetsQAMakerHistDef.h:` consoldiates the binning schemes used across all three sub-modules,
+  - `TrksInJetQAConfig.h:` defines a struct used to collect **all** user-configurable options.